nopjne/DaisyDrive64/README.md

 All rights reserved.
 Right now this project is in a development stage and not ready for any consumers.

 DaisyDrive64 is a N64 Cartridge Emulator that uses a Daisy Seed MCU board utilizing an STM32H750 (ARM Cortex-M7).
+(These MCU boards can be found here: https://www.electro-smith.com/daisy/daisy)

 To interface with the N64 the DaisyDrive64 currently can use the PicoCart64 with breakout wires or can be wired to the Game Pak port directly.
-While there has not been a board created, the below connection diagram should be used.
+Please use the below connection diagram, while boards are being finalized.

-For now the DaisyDrive64 needs to be powered by USB and is not to be powered by the N64, this is also necessary so the Cortex M7 to load a rom off the SD card and into the 64MB ram that is connected through an FMC interface.
+For now the DaisyDrive64 needs to be powered by USB and is not to be powered by the N64, this is also necessary for the Cortex M7 to load a rom off the SD card and into the 64MB ram that is connected through an FMC interface.
+It's something that will be less important when a menu is created/ported for the DaisyDrive64.

-These pins can be reconfigured through software.
-This setup attempts to optimize for AD0-15 contiguity, so the amount of involvement from the CPU is less.
+The DaisySeed (STM32 CM7) gpio-pins can be reconfigured through software.
+The currently used setup attempts to optimize for AD0-15 contiguity, so the amount of involvement from the CPU is less.
 Ideally it could be none and handled entirely through DMA, but the Daisy Seed configuration prevents this, it would be possible if developing a board from scratch and wiring the stm32 directly.

 ![alt text](https://github.com/nopjne/DaisyDrive64/blob/master/daisypinout.png?raw=true)